-The event was founded by Breda Stack, Declutter Therapist of DeclutterTherapy.com in 2011 to promote the therapeutic nature of decluttering and highlight the win-win nature of decluttering for individuals, families, communities, good causes and the environment.
+The event was founded by author and professional decluttering trainer Breda Stack of DeclutterTherapy.com in 2011.
+Breda was passionate about promoting the therapeutic nature of decluttering and highlight the win-win nature of decluttering for individuals, families, communities, good causes and the environment.

 Find out more about Breda and the event history, the battle between minimalism and sentiment, how to achieve long-term decluttering success and the biggest decluttering obstacles that keep so many of us stuck here.